SystemsApproach/tcpcc/intro.rst

 congestion control remains a highly pragmatic concern.
-It is estimated that TCP connections carry 85% of the traffic on the Internet, and those connections are anchored in software implementations of TCP running in every imaginable OS (e.g., Linux, Window, iOS, Android).
+It is estimated that TCP connections carry 85% of the traffic on the Internet, and those connections are anchored in software implementations of TCP running in every imaginable OS (e.g., Linux, Windows, MacOS, iOS, Android).
 As a practical matter, the very specification of the congestion-control mechanisms we discuss in this book is represented in kernel-level code, typically implemented in C. The theory defines abstract models of this code, but the code *specifies* the algorithm.

 If the implementation is effectively the specification, then which implementation is authoritative; which is the *reference